EmuELEC/EmuELEC-tests/README.md

 * Bump RigelEnfgine to fix a bug

 Odroid Go Advance/Super & GameForce:
-* Use gptokeyb for controlls on Solarus
+* Use gptokeyb for controls on Solarus
 * Fix reboot while charging
 * Fix retrorun reversed analogs